xTaeko/TaekosBlog/content/post/20210512_UnityShortCuts/index.md

 {{< image src="./Flythrough_mode.gif" alt="Example for the scene navigation" position="center" style="width: 500px;">}}

 I must admit, it may take some time to get used to it.
-But even if you do not need it right now, it is good to know it exists and you can google how it works.
+But even if you do not need it right now, it is good to know that it exists and you can google how it works.
 Or come back to this post.

 Hopefully these tips helps you when starting with Unity or even tell you some tricks if you already work with it.
-There are much more shortcuts, if you like them, just look them up in the documentation.
+There are many more shortcuts, if you like them, just look them up in the documentation.
 These are just the ones I didn't know a long time and would be happy to have known before.
 Because we all know, we don't read the full documentation, we just read the parts we are searching for.

 And now good luck with your coding!